M. D. Moody & Sons: Dell Marine

 Dell Marine is the name of two marine companies, officially called Dell Marine Boat Sales and Dell Marine Tug and Barge, located in Jacksonville, Florida.
 They were established in 2004 by Maxey Dell Moody III both named Dell after Moody's middle name and was a subsidiary of M. D. Moody & Sons, Inc. The headquarters of Dell Marine is located at Arlington Marina, a local marina in Jacksonville owned by the Moody family.
 The Dell Marine companies are the only former subsidiaries of M. D. Moody still in operation.

 Dell Marine

 Dell Marine, officially called Dell Marine Boat Sales, first began as a subsidiary of M. D. Moody & Sons, Inc. and initially located next to the headquarters but later became a corporate spin-off.
 M. D. Moody & Sons, Inc. had first ventured into the boating business in the early 1990s when it acquired a local Sea Ray dealership until it was sold in 2000.
-Max Moody III decided to start his own boat retailer through the knowledge of owning the Sea Ray dealership.
+Max Moody III later decided to reenter the boating industry by establishing Dell Marine in 2004.
 In October 2006 Dell Marine opened its first branch in Orange Park, Florida.

 Dell Marine first began selling Skeeter, Edgewater, Pro-Line, and Odyssey Pontoon boats.
 The growth and shift in the market led to Dell Marine being a primary Carolina Skiff dealership with a select number of used boats.